jwplayer/jwplatform-java/README.md

 ```
 _**Note**_

-In the preceding snippets, all URL paths feature a leading slash.
+In the preceding **V1 example** snippets, all URL paths feature a leading slash.
 These must be included
 for the URL builder to work properly.

 ## Supported operations

-All API methods documentated on the API are available in this client.
+All API methods documented in our api documentation are available in this client.
 Please refer to our [api documentation](https://developer.jwplayer.com/jwplayer/reference).

 ## ChangeLog